bhargav95/CS544-hw3/README.md

+# CS544-hw3

+Perceptron classifiers (vanilla and averaged) to identify hotel reviews as either true or fake, and either positive or negative.

-Corpus for Homework 2, USC CSCI 544, Spring 2018
+Corpus for Homework 3, USC CSCI 544, Spring 2018

 Adapted from the Deceptive Opinion Spam Corpus v1.4